alicolville/Weight-Tracker/readme.txt

 = 10.2.5 =

+* Bug fix: In a table, show comparision data between weights.
 * Bug fix: Corrected fix in 10.2.3 and put the correct image path in the CSS file!

 = 10.2.4 =